Getting started with CoronaSDK and PhysicsEditor

 Set the values according to the image.

-To avoid objects from dropping from the floor immediately I would recommend adding some walls to the left and right.
-For this select the floor sprite and click on the polygon tool .
+To avoid objects from dropping from the floor immediately, I would recommend adding some walls to the left and right of the gound sprite.

-Adjust the polygon like on the next screenshot.
+Adjust the polygon as seen on the next screenshot.
 Set the parameters according to the parameter panel.

 Using a multi fixture body

-The final shape is the duck.
-We are going to separate the beak from the body to be able to handle it differently in the collision detection.
+The final shape are the cherries.
+We are going to separate the leaves and the cherries from the body to be able to handle it differently in the collision detection.

 Publishing